bio-tools/biotoolsDocs/hangouts.rst

 **3) Bio.tools presentation at Odense Danish Bioinformatics Conference (JI, 5’)**

 Yes, there should be a bio.tools presentation at the conference.
-The presentation could start by a general update by SB/JI on bio.tools achievements and ambitions, leading on to a talk on bio.tools’ scientific purpose: for example inviture Magnus Palmblad to present case of using EDAM as basis for guided workflow composition.
+The presentation could start by a general update by SB/JI on bio.tools achievements and ambitions, leading on to a talk on bio.tools’ scientific purpose: for example invite Magnus Palmblad to present case of using EDAM as basis for guided workflow composition.

-**Action:** JI & Veit to ensure time-slot on conference program and once speaker list/titles are confirmed, to mature content of presentation in dialogue with SB.
+**Action:** JI & Veit to ensure time-slot on conference program (Rikke Stefansen) and once speaker list/titles are confirmed, to mature content of presentation in dialogue with SB.

 **4) Update on bio.tools content #307: Bioinformatics Links Directory, 621 databases (Ahto Salumets, 5’)**

-This was not covered.
+This was not covered, but Ahto reports from behind the scenes, that task is nearly completed.

 **5) ‘Regate’ as means to harvest tools from local Galaxy servers – an option?
 Probable number of tools found?
 Timeline?
 (Hervé Menager, 5’)**